Frequently asked questions

 What if I'm not sure I'm ready?

-That's the most common feeling, and it's not a stop sign.
+That's the most common feeling.
 Take the 10-minute readiness check, or just watch one ANC meeting first.
-You can prepare privately, at your own pace, and decide later.
+You can prepare privately at your own pace.
+Decide later.

 Privacy & data